zerbino/cxfemn/Documents/livrable/manual.md

 It works with the support of interceptor and filter in cxf framework.
 We compare the structure of the body supplied by the sender and the structure needed by the receiver, prune away the redundant elements and modify the name of the body.
 After, the receiver may unmarshall the body smoothly.

 ## How to use it?
+1. import the jar.
+- For the server side, add a bean *ClientRequestFilter*.
+- For the client side, create a client by extending the abstract class Client.

 log:
 - first version: Hao, 15 jan, 2014